Odrysian kingdom: Persian Thrace

 In around 513 BC, an army of the mighty Persian dynasty of the Achaemenids crossed the Bosphorus, after already having subdued the Thracians of Bithynia thirty years earlier.
 King Darius I's goal was a punitive expedition against the Scythians at the northern shores of the Black Sea.
 Most eastern Thracian tribes submitted peacefully, except of the Getae, who were defeated.
 More expeditions under the generals Megabazus and Mardonius as well as king Xerxes I followed, even though they only managed to secure the Aegean coast.

-It seems most likey that the Achaemenids did not establish a satrapy (provincial administration) in Thrace, even though the historian Herodotus claimed that the subdued regions had to pay taxes.
+It seems most likely that the Achaemenids did not establish a satrapy (provincial administration) in Thrace, even though the historian Herodotus claimed that the subdued regions had to pay taxes.
 As a matter of fact, there is no evidence for important administrative centers.
 Instead, Persian authority was merely exercised through a couple of garrisoned forts, most importantly those of Doriskos and Eion.
 Hence, the vast majority of Thrace remained unaffected by the Persian presence.
 After the failed invasion of Greece in 480-79, the Persian foothold in Europe collapsed.
 By around 450, Persian authority in Europe, including Thrace, had vanished entirely.